 Feline cryptococcosis can be split into two stages: the acute phase and the chronic phase.

 The acute phase of the disease is associated with a rapid onset of symptoms and can last for weeks to months.
-During this time, cats may have signs of respiratory distress, neurological issues, gastrointestinal upset, and skin lesions.
+During this time, cats will have signs of respiratory distress, neurological issues, gastrointestinal upset, and skin lesions.
 Treatment is generally aimed at controlling the infection with antifungal drugs and supportive care.

 The chronic phase of the disease is associated with a slower onset of symptoms and can last for months to years.
-During this time, cats can have signs of respiratory issues, neurological issues, gastrointestinal upset, skin lesions, and ocular problems.
+During this time, cats will have signs of respiratory issues, neurological issues, gastrointestinal upset, skin lesions, and ocular problems.
 Treatment is aimed at controlling the infection with antifungal drugs, immunosuppressive drugs, and supportive care.

-Treatment for Feline Cryptococcosis
+Treating Feline Cryptococcosis